 Pro-tip: Hit Tayrona mid-week to try and avoid some of the weekend crowd.

-If you have been searching for the best beaches in Colombia, you have no doubt come across Palomino Beach, Colombia.
+If you have been searching for the best beaches in Colombia, you have no doubt come across Palomino Beach in Colombia.

-Tubing (floating in an inner tyre tube) down the Palomino river is another popular activity.
+Tubing (floating in an inner tire tube) down the Palomino river is another popular activity.
 Get a tube and a lift up the river for $15 USD.
 After a day of activities, wind down by catching the sunset from the idyllic beach.
-In the evening, party with the laid back locals.
+In the evening, party with the laid-back locals.
 They seem genuinely happy to share their patch of paradise with the backpackers that have made the pilgrimage.
 Catch up with them on a Saturday at the Nómada Bar in ‘town’.

 Pro-tip: Check out the Hostel Antosoja for a relaxed atmosphere and cheap park and stay options for overlanders.

-Just a stone throw away from Palomino Beach back towards Cartagena is Costeño Beach.
-Known for its great beach break and surf hostels, it is the perfect place to unwind for a few days, try your hand at the Colombian surf, and sit back with a beer watching the sunset.
+Just a stone’s throw away from Palomino Beach back towards Cartagena is Costeño Beach.
+Known for its great beach break and surf hostels, it is the perfect place to unwind for a few days, try your hand at the Colombian surf or sit back with a beer watching the sunset.

-There are no restaurants, bars or stores at Costeño Beach except for what each of the surf hostels are offering.
+There are no restaurants, bars, or stores at Costeño Beach except for what each of the surf hostels is offering.
 Check out our favorite surf hostel in Costeño Beach, Costeño Beach Surf Hostal.

-Looking for more things to do in Colombia?
-Check out these articles!
+Are you looking for more things to do in Colombia?
+Check out these other great articles!

 What do you think of our list of the best beaches in Colombia?
 Which ones do you love?
 Which would you skip?
 Let us know in the comments below!

-Want to save this list of the best beaches in Colombia for later?
+Want to save this list of the best beaches in Caribbean Colombia for later?
 Pin it!